-- 150. The Commissioner considers he can issue a s 17B notice to obtain information from a liquidator rather than obtaining a court order under s 256(1)(a) of the Companies Act 1993.46 - 151.
-The Commissioner also considers he can, in principle, use s 17B to obtain information from the Official Assignee in relation to a bankrupt person. - 152.
-The Commissioner cannot use s 17B unreasonably or for questionable or improper reasons.47 - 153.
+- 151. The Commissioner considers he can issue a s 17B notice to obtain information from a liquidator rather than obtaining a court order under s 256(1)(a) of the Companies Act 1993. - 152.
+The Commissioner also considers he can, in principle, use s 17B to obtain information from the Official Assignee in relation to a bankrupt person. - 153.
+The Commissioner cannot use s 17B unreasonably or for questionable or improper reasons. - 154.
 The Commissioner is aware of the various rules under the Insolvency Act 2006 pertaining to creditors' and other persons' ability to access information from the Official Assignee.
-For example, the creditor's right to: - inspect documents;48 - inspect the record of examination by the Official Assignee;49
+For example, the creditor's right to: - inspect documents; - inspect the record of examination by the Official Assignee; - inspect the record of examination by the court; - inspect the Official Assignee's accounting records for a particular bankruptcy; and - obtain a copy of the final statement of receipts and payments. - 155.
+Where the Commissioner can access information from the Official Assignee under the Insolvency Act 2006, the Commissioner will generally use that Act rather than s 17B. - 156.
+Requests for information from the Official Assignee are made in accordance with any process the Commissioner has entered into with the Official Assignee for the provision of information. - 157.
+Note that under s 185 of the Insolvency Act 2006, a statement made by a person examined or questioned under that Act is not admissible in criminal proceedings against that person.

-46 Next Generation Investment Ltd (in liq) v CIR (2006) 22 NZTC 19,775.
+&lt;sup>47 Next Generation Investment Ltd (in liq) v CIR (2006) 22 NZTC 19,775.

-47 Next Generation Investment Ltd (in lig).
+&lt;sup>48 Next Generation Investment Ltd (in liq).

-48 Section 100 of the Insolvency Act 2006.
+&lt;sup>49 Section 100 of the Insolvency Act 2006.

-49 Section 168 of the Insolvency Act 2006.
+&lt;sup>50 Section 168 of the Insolvency Act 2006.